Key Learning Points

-Besides the signs mentioned above, there are signs which an acupuncturist would look for.
+Besides the signs mentioned above, there are other signs which an acupuncturist would look for.

 For example of the face, or part of the face or the nose, which may be darker than it should be, and with a tendency to darken rapidly in cold weather.